jnichols-git/Gate/CONTRIBUTING.md

 ## Testing

-auth is currently lacking testing in real-world situations; if you're interested in using the project in the future, testing the server and how it functions in a non-production environment would be very helpful.
+Gate is currently lacking testing in real-world situations; if you're interested in using the project in the future, testing the server and how it functions in a non-production environment would be very helpful.

 ## Issue Tracker

-auth uses GitHub Issues for tracking user feedback, feature requests, and bugs.
+Gate uses GitHub Issues for tracking user feedback, feature requests, and bugs.
 If you find any of those things, please put in an issue and the developers will get to it as soon as possible!
 You may also be assigned to issues on request.